MichaelNeas/laboratory/practice/swift/iOS.md

 - Outlet collections can store multiple ui elements to an array
 - It's important to think about abstract classes paired with generics
 - document outline shows storyboard contents
+- A transient allocation is one that was created and subsequently destroyed.

 ## IB HotKeys
 - cmd + 0, opt + cmd + 0 to bring in/out side views